srikanthvaijapur/himabdy/README.md

 #### [See it Live](https://himacp.netlify.app/)

-#### Update: Now you can customize all the texts without modifying the code!

 On the birthday of a special friend, I felt like the generic happy birthday text just wasn't gonna cut it for me.
 So I put together this animated web page to makae them feel special.